-There are many reasons you may want to change your coverage.
-Maybe you are now able to get other insurance, such as Medicaid.
-Or, maybe you were in a Medicare Advantage plan and the plan no longer works where you live.
-Or, maybe your health has gotten worse, and now you need more benefits.
+There are many reasons you may want to switch your Medigap plan.
+Maybe you are paying too much for benefits you don't need.
+Or maybe your health has gotten worse, and now you need more benefits.

 Can I switch to another Medigap plan?